abw/badger-database-js/manual/new/query_builder.md

 and table names, and allowing you to construct queries "out of sequence".
 There are also liberal sprinklings of syntactic sugar to simplify the code that you need to write to get the job done.

+Before we get into too much detail, let's look at some examples.

+## Examples

+TODO: setup DB, define some tables, examples

+TODO: select() and columns() have changed.  select() is no longer "magical" in automatically scoping columns to the latest table.
+But columns() is.

 ## Starting a Query Chain